 - Because many organizations have difficulty determining appropriate measures, measuring progress in accomplishing their strategic objectives is a key challenge.
 Frequently, these progress measures can be discerned by first defining the results that would indicate end-goal success in achieving the strategic objective and then using that end-goal to define intermediate measures. - Independent of an increased national focus on issues of governance, ethics, and leadership accountability, it is important for organizations to practice and demonstrate high standards of overall conduct.
-Governance bodies and senior leaders should track relevant performance measures on a regular basis and emphasize this performance in stakeholder communications. - Results reported should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; and noteworthy achievements in these areas, as appropriate.
-Results also should include indicators of support for key communities and other public purposes. - If your organization has received sanctions or adverse actions under law, regulation, or contract during the past three years, the incidents and their current status should be summarized.
+Governance bodies and senior leaders should track relevant performance measures on a regular basis and emphasize this performance in stakeholder communications. - Results reported should include key accreditation and regulatory review findings, patient safety data, staff licensure and recredentialing determinations, external audits, proficiency testing results, and utilization review results, as appropriate. - Results reported should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; and noteworthy achievements in these areas, as appropriate.
+Results also should include indicators of support for key communities and other public purposes, including contributions to improving community health. - If your organization has received sanctions or adverse actions under law (including malpractice), regulation, accreditation, or contract during the past three years, the incidents and their current status should be summarized.